 7. Blue and yellow

-8. Blue and Blue
+8. Blue and other blues

 'To make sure the combination sits well together, look for blues with similar undertones, such as a blue-green turquoise and dark teal.
 Repeat the hues across walls, curtains, rugs and accessories to create a rich, layered look.
 Then introduce a variety of fabric textures and patterns of different scales to bring depth.'